Thanks for your interest in contributing to Tusky! Here are some informations to help you get started.

-Translations are done through our Weblate.
+Translations are managed on our Weblate.
+You can create an account and translate texts through the interface, no coding knowledge required.
 To add a new language, click on the 'Start a new translation' button on at the bottom of the page.

-This project is in the process of migrating to Kotlin, all new code must be written in Kotlin.
+Tusky was originally written in Java, but is in the process of migrating to Kotlin.
+All new code must be written in Kotlin.

 You can check the codestyle by running